mdnestor/LawvereFixedPoint/README.md

-A proof of the Lawvere fixed point theorem in Cartesian closed category in Lean 4.
+Formalization of the Lawvere fixed point theorem in Lean 4.

 Prior formalizations: